This is a “forest” of 12 vertical rods, each with 4 square “tubes” on it.

 By the Way...

 Many of these arrangements look similar, only differing by a single change.
-So the number of really different looks is probably closer to a million.
+So the number of really different looks is probably closer to… a few billion.